safing/web/_publications/2022-09-06-spn-vs-vpns.md

 ### SPN and Privacy by Design

-VPN technology was originally designed to connect corporate networks securely, not to protect individual devices from the network itself.
+VPN technology was originally designed to connect corporate networks securely.
 VPN providers have adapted the technology for consumer privacy, with varying results.
 Features like kill switches and no-log policies address real risks within the VPN architecture.

 SPN was designed from the start for consumer privacy on a per-connection basis.
 Because it is integrated into Portmaster's network stack, it does not rely on external kill switches or default-route manipulation.

-The SPN does not have IP or DNS leaks because it is part of Portmaster, which controls all network connections on your device.
-All traffic goes through multiple servers and is encrypted in layers, so no server ever knows both who you are and where you are going.
+IP and DNS leaks are prevented by Portmaster, the underlying application that runs SPN, which controls all network connections on your device.
+All traffic goes through multiple servers and is encrypted in layers, so no server knows both who you are and where you are going.

 ![Illustration showing the SPN connecting via multiple exit nodes](https://safing.io/assets/img/spn/spn-community-web.png)